mmatyas/pegasus-docs/docs/user-guide/meta-assets.md

 ## Default assets in the Collection file

-Similarly, you can also set default assets for a collection in the `collection.txt` (and `collection.pegasus.txt`) file by adding a `assets.default-<assetname>: <file>` key-value pair for a collection.
+Similarly, you can also set default assets for a collection by adding a `assets.<assetname>: <file>` field.

 **However**, note that using these default assets depends on the theme set in Pegasus, as a theme's creator can decide to use a different artwork for such purposes as well.

 ### Example

 Continuing the example above, let's say we have an `assets/default_cover.jpg` file.
-In this case the `collections.txt` file could have the following contents:
+In this case the collection could be defined like this:

 ```make
 collection: Game Boy Advanced